 Supplier’s declarations without remarks

-Practical implications: Only maintain supplier’s declarations for countries with converted agreements if they confirm “no cumulation applied” and the items are goods of chapters 25-97 of the Harmonized System.
+Practical implications: Only maintain supplier’s declarations for countries with converted agreements for goods of chapters 25-97 of the Harmonized System as confirmed agreements.

 -